antonkurbatov/vtb_report_parse/README.md

 ----

-The VTB report parser provides support for parcing a VTB broker XML report that can be downloaded at https://www.olb.ru
+The VTB report parser provides support for parsing a VTB broker XML report that can be downloaded at https://www.olb.ru

 ----